davidsbatista/BREDS/README.md

 In the first step BREDS pre-processes the `sentences.txt` file, generating word vector representations of relationships (i.e.: `processed_tuples.pkl`).
 This is done so that then you can re-run the experiment with different seed examples without having to repeat the process of generating word vectors representations for each sentence.
 Just use `processed_tuples.pkl`as the second argument to `BREDS.py` instead of `sentences.txt`.

 Depending on your hardware this process can take long time (i.e., a few hours).
-You can also use a multi-core version of BREDS, specifiyng at the end how many cores you want to use:
+You can reduce the size of `sentences.txt`file, or you can also use a multi-core version of BREDS, specifiyng at the end how many cores you want to use:

     BREDS-parallel.py parameters.cfg sentences.txt seeds_positive.txt seeds_negative.txt 0.6 0.8 #cpus

 This process takes some time depending on the size of the input and the number of iterations.
 The output should be in a `relationships.txt` file.
 The file contains a list of the relationships extracted, containing the confidence score, the sentence where the relationship was found, the patterns that extracted the relationship and wether the passive voice is present in the relationship, e.g.: